 Go to the pool!

-Visit one (or all) of the six pools located within the WaterColor resort! *Access for WaterColor guests and homeowners only
+Visit one (or all) of the six pools located within the WaterColor resort!
+The Camp Watercolor pool has a slide and a lazy river! *Access for WaterColor guests and homeowners only

 Have a bonfire on the beach!